-So you’ve finished installing those hardwood floors, awesome job!
-But wait, you aren’t done – do you know how to apply a polyurethane finish?
-You wouldn’t want all your hard work to go to waste.
-Would you?
+So you’ve finished installing those hardwood floors—awesome job!
+But wait, you aren’t done.
+Do you know how to apply polyurethane to wood flooring for that awe-inspiring finish?
+You wouldn’t want all your hard work to go to waste, would you?

 Polyurethane acts as a shield for your wood floors.
 It protects the wood from the scratches and spills that come with everyday life.
 Urethane is available in two varieties and several sheen levels, ranging from glossy to matte.